SuperGithubDuo/AlzheimerCare/README.md

 # AlzheimerCare
-Android App developed using MIT App Inventor.
+Android App developed using MIT App Inventor.\n
-Please download the AlzheimerCare.aia in your local computer.
-You can open it through importing the project in MIT App Inventor.
+Please download the AlzheimerCare.aia in your local computer.\n You can open it through importing the project in MIT App Inventor.